rafischer1/java_spring_maven_starter/spring5.md

 > Circular dependencies happen when a constructor dep injection gets stuck in a loop.
 A -> B == B -> A which one goes first? look for a `BeanCurrentlyInCreation` exception.
 Use setter injection to fix...?

+### Bean lifecycle callbacks: where to put them?

+* XML: needs consistent naming `<bean id...class.. init-method="reset" />` so all must be "reset"

+* XML: `<beans ... default-init="reset" />` bad practice b/c of naming

+* javax annotations api: add to dependencies in pom's and use on the method: `@PostContruct` or `@PreDestroy` as lifecycle methods called on the container

+### Annotations vs XML callbacks

+XML config:

++ outside Java classes means separation of concerns, centralized for editing, no recompilation required

++ more verbose so it is better for beginners

+X typos are common

+X not typesafe - verbose and error prone not caught by compiler

+Annotations:

++ shorter code

++ self documenting

++ typesafe

+X annotations ar ein src code and can be rather spread out to make editing decentralized

+X no longer a POJO

+X recompilation has to happen often

+> Bean definition replaced by `@Component`?

+#### @Autowired